Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ---

-## Disability is a spectrum, not a binary
+## Ability is a spectrum, not a binary

 ![](img/spectrum.jpg)

-^ N: Because disability is a spectrum, even small, iterative improvements will improve your stuff for people.
+^ N: Because ability is a spectrum, even small, iterative improvements will improve your stuff for people.
 It's ok to take many small steps in the right direction.

 ---